Artificial intelligence takeover

 Supernovas

-Supernova explosions happen on average once or twice every 100 years in our Milky Way and are caused by stars reaching the end of their lives.
+Supernova explosions happen on average once or twice every 100 years in the Milky Way and are caused by stars reaching the end of their lives.
 The star Betelgeuse, a red supergiant approaching its end, is a mere 460–650 light years away.
-Don’t worry too much though, astronomers have estimated that a supernova would need to be within at least 50 light years of us for its radiation to affect our ozone layer.
+Don’t worry too much though, as astronomers have estimated that a supernova would need to be within at least 50 light years of us for its radiation to affect our ozone layer.

 Moving stars